-As of December 31, 2015, the REIT owns a portfolio of 66 assets that is comprised of grocery-anchored retail properties.
-The portfolio consists of 7,581,846 square feet of GLA and has an occupancy rate of 95%.
+As of December 31, 2017, the REIT owns a portfolio of 86 assets that is primarily comprised of groceryanchored retail properties.
+The portfolio consists of 11,156,474 square feet of GLA and has an occupancy rate of 93.7%.
 Management believes that the REIT's properties, which are well-located, represent a defensive asset class with limited downside in volatile markets.
-Properties with tenant bases that provide consumer staples and services such as grocery stores, drugstores, banks and fast food restaurants, afford investors with a diverse tenant base and limited exposure to more volatile specialty retail centres or big box retail outlets.
+Properties with tenant bases that provide consumer staples and services such as grocery stores, drugstores, banks and fast food restaurants, afford investors with a tenant base with a different profile than volatile specialty retail centres or big box retail outlets.